 On January 5, 1916, he took command of the 6th Royal Scots Fusiliers battalion of the Ninth Division, currently in reserve just behind the line.
 It had been involved in the battle of Loos in September and had suffered greatly.
 When Churchill took over, the battalion had been reduced from 1,000 men to less than 600, including many replacements who hadn't experienced battle.
 They weren't happy to hear that a fallen politician would be their new colonel.

-In March, he had nearly two-weeks' leave and returned to England.
-He couldn't resist the urge to speak on the issues foremost in his mind and so gave a speech in Parliament.
+He had nearly two weeks' leave in March and returned to England.
+He couldn't resist the urge to speak on the issues foremost in his mind and gave a Parliament speech.
 It was a disaster.
-Many of his ideas were received with interest, but then he proposed that former Sea Lord Fisher be recalled to run the navy and it caused an uproar.
-It was a classic Churchill blunder and almost inexplicable-- Fisher was not only involved with the Gallipoli disaster, he had stabbed Churchill in the back, leaving Winston to assume all the blame.
+Many of his ideas were received with interest, but then he proposed that former Sea Lord Fisher be recalled to run the navy, and it caused an uproar.
+It was a classic Churchill blunder and almost inexplicable—Fisher was not only involved with the Gallipoli disaster, but he had also stabbed Churchill in the back, leaving Winston to assume all the blame.
 Despite making things worse, Churchill was now determined to bring down his political opponents and made arrangements to be relieved of his command.
-His wife and allies begged him not to do so, since this would make him look opportunistic.
-He acquiesced and returned to the trenches, but he was determined to get back to where he felt he could do immeasurably more good than in the mud of France.
+His wife and allies begged him not to do so since this would make him look opportunistic.
+He acquiesced and returned to the trenches, but he was determined to return to where he felt he could do immeasurably more good than in the mud of France.
 Upon his return, he was rebuked for his “undue leniency” with the men, which he defended by showing that offenses had declined.
-When his Brigadier departed and Churchill was passed over for promotion, he decided that his place definitely was in Parliament.
+When his Brigadier departed, and Churchill was passed over for promotion, he decided that his place definitely was in Parliament.

 Back to Blighty